Your first step toward becoming a hunter or angler

-A Possession and Acquisition License (PAL) and/or Possession Only Licence (POL) are NOT acceptable for the exemption to the CORE practical firearms handling exam.
+A Possession and Acquisition License (PAL) Card is NOT acceptable for exemption from the CORE practical firearms handling exam.

 When both examinations have been successfully completed, the examiner will give you a document of completion.
 You must send this form, along with a $30 administration fee, payable to the BCWF, to obtain a graduation certificate.

-You will need to take this graduation certificate to the local Service B.C. office and request a B.C.
-Resident Hunter Number Card (RHNC).
-There is no cost for the RHNC.
-Before a RHNC is issued, you will have to prove that you are a BC resident and that you meet the minimum age requirements.
+You will need to take this graduation certificate and request a Fish & Wildlife ID (FWID).
+FrontCounter BC and Service BC both offer hunting services and can create a FWID.
+Hunters can also apply for a FWID online.
+There is no cost for the FWID.
+Before a FWID is issued, you will have to prove that you are a BC resident and that you meet the minimum age requirements.

-With your RHNC, you may purchase a hunting licence and enter the limited entry-hunting draw.
+With your FWID, you may purchase a hunting license and enter the limited entry hunting draw (LEH).